Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Introduction

-Among various sub-Neptunes, temperate sub-Neptunes (\textit{T}\textsubscript{eq} $\leq$ 400 K) serve as excellent laboratories for studying planetary interior compositions using JWST observations.
-Cold exoplanets could have liquid water oceans, and the chemical composition of their atmospheres would be primarily regulated by interactions between the atmosphere and the liquid water and thus not represent the envelope composition.
-Many hotter exoplanets are predicted to contain \ce{CO} and \ce{CO2} in their atmospheres due to high temperatures, and thus these gases do not exclusively represent the deep-interior composition \citep{Moses_2011, Line_2011, Venot_2012, Moses_2016, Tsai_2018, Fortney_2020}.
+Temperate sub-Neptunes (200 K $\leq$\textit{T}\textsubscript{eq} $\leq$ 400 K) are excellent targets for studying planetary interior compositions using JWST observations.
+Cold exoplanets could potentially have liquid water oceans (note that Earth has \textit{T}\textsubscript{eq} $\sim$ 255 K, and has ocean), leading to atmospheric compositions primarily regulated by interactions with liquid water.
+As a result, atmospheric composition does not directly represent the envelope composition. (e.g., gaseous ammonia is highly soluble in liquid water, which leads to depletion in the upper atmosphere).
+On the other hand, many hotter exoplanets are predicted to contain \ce{CO} and \ce{CO2} in their atmospheres due to their higher thermochemical stability compared to \ce{CH4} at high temperatures, and thus these gases do not exclusively represent the deep-interior composition \citep{Moses_2011, Line_2011, Venot_2012, Moses_2016, Tsai_2018, Fortney_2020}.
+Additionally, studies have shown that exoplanets with \textit{T}\textsubscript{eq} between 500-800 K exhibit the most attenuated spectral features, likely due to thick clouds and hazes \citep{Morley_2015, Brande_2024}.

-Additionally, previous studies showed that exoplanets with \textit{T}\textsubscript{eq} between 500-800 K exhibit the most attenuated spectral features, probably obscured by cloud and hazes \citep{Morley_2015, Brande_2024}.
-Therefore, temperate sub-Neptuens with \textit{T}\textsubscript{eq} lower than 400 make them favorable observation targets.
-However, it is important to note that in the cooler end of the temperate range (i.e., \textit{T}\textsubscript{eq} $\sim$ 250 K), water may condense below the photosphere (the region probed by JWST), complicating the direct inference of internal \ce{H2O} content from atmospheric observations.

-Recent advancements in observational techniques as well have made sub-Neptunes abundant laboratories with a high enough signal-to-noise ratio.
-Numerous JWST observations of various sub-Neptunes are already available such as K2-18 b \citep{Madhusudhan-2023} and TOI-270 d \citep{Benneke-2024_jwst} or will be available soon (LP 791-18 c).
-Since high-altitude clouds or hazes that form at \textit{T}\textsubscript{eq} $\geq$ 400 K are unlikely to obscure the transmission spectra \citep{Morley_2015}, JWST observations can provide valuable information about the molecular species present in these atmospheres, if available.
+Therefore, temperate sub-Neptuens with \textit{T}\textsubscript{eq} lower than 400 K are favorable observation targets.
+However, it is important to note that water may condense below the photosphere (the region probed by JWST) in the cooler end of the temperate range (i.e., \textit{T}\textsubscript{eq} $\sim$ 250 K), complicating the direct inference of internal \ce{H2O} content from atmospheric observations.
+Recent advancements in observational techniques with high enough signal-to-noise ratios have made sub-Neptunes favorable targets as well.
+Numerous JWST observations of various sub-Neptunes are already available such as K2-18 b \citep{Madhusudhan-2023} and TOI-270 d \citep{Benneke-2024_jwst}, or will be available soon (LP 791-18 c).
+Since high-altitude clouds or hazes that form at \textit{T}\textsubscript{eq} $\leq$ 400 K are unlikely to obscure the transmission spectra \citep{Morley_2015}, JWST observations can provide detailed and valuable information about the molecular species present in these atmospheres.